-Stakeholders are notified of the release of an exposure draft by a media release posted on the APESB website and through the various communication mediums used by the professional accounting bodies.
-For more complex proposed APESB pronouncements, APESB Technical
+Stakeholders are notified of the release of an exposure draft by a media release or technical alert posted on the APESB website and through the various communication channels used by the Professional Bodies.

-Staff may prepare an article for the professional accounting body journals outlining the proposed pronouncement addressed by the exposure draft, and drawing attention to any complex issues.
+For more complex proposed APESB pronouncements, APESB Technical Staff may prepare an article for the Professional Body journals, or other communication methods, outlining the proposed pronouncement addressed by the exposure draft, and drawing attention to any complex issues.

-Exposure drafts are generally exposed for a period ranging from one to three months, with a longer exposure period considered if it falls over December and January.
+Exposure drafts are generally exposed for a period ranging from one to three months, with a longer exposure period considered if the exposure period falls over December and January.
 Some proposed APESB pronouncements may also require longer exposure periods if they include significant changes to current practice.
 A shorter exposure period may sometimes be necessary to accommodate an international timeframe, or for those proposed APESB pronouncements where there is an urgent market need.